erasmus-without-paper/ewp-specs-architecture/README.md

    users much easier when they are having a live conversation with each other over the phone.

-There are two basic approaches of implementing CNR APIs:
+There are two basic approaches to implementing CNR APIs:

  * **Queue:** Once you receive a change notification, you respond with HTTP 200, and add the received identifiers to a queue.
 Later on, in the